Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 You should see a bunch of files returned along with the line numbers where the word 'alias' occurred.

+`rg` can also take the place of the `find` command if you pass the `--files` flag to it.
+This tells `rg` to only search filenames isntead of the content inside files.
 ## tldr

 * A script is a file containing a series of commands and other logic that can be executed.